Using Frozen Berries to Make Pie Filling

 I love making homemade pies with fresh fruit.
-We go blueberry picking each year, and there is the honorary pie made with freshly picked blueberries.
+We go blueberry picking each year, so I can make my annual pie made with freshly picked blueberries.
 But local fresh fruit isn't always available throughout the year.
-Berry picking doesn't usually start until July here in Oregon.
-Which means I'll need to hold out for fresh fruit pies a little longer.
-But that doesn't mean I have to wait to eat homemade pie!
-Let me show you how to make a delicious berry pie with frozen berries! ðŸ«ðŸ“
+And berry picking doesn't usually start here in Oregon until July.

 Ingredients